Too often, the global system for treating starving children has been slow, inefficient, opaque, bureaucratic, and unpredictable.

 founded on five core principles

-1. Transparency.
-We publicly share how all our funds are spent, offering real-time tracking of every dollar and every child served, with independent verification of outcomes.
+1. Transparency: We publicly share how all our funds are spent, with independent verification of outcomes.

-2. Cost-effectiveness.
-We push to deliver life-saving treatment at the lowest effective price point, investing in the most affordable solutions and competitively bidding across all stages of the supply chain to deliver the highest impact per dollar.
+2. Cost-effectiveness: We fund life-saving treatment at the lowest effective price.
+We invest in affordable, effective solutions and use competitive bidding across the supply chain to maximize impact per dollar.

-4. Sustainability.
-We aren’t just a one-off fundraising push or a traditional program implementer.
+4. Sustainability: We aren’t just a one-off fundraising push or a traditional program implementer.
 We are a catalytic global platform where public and private donors can invest in the fight against starvation for as long as it persists.
+We will implement long-term solutions by raising multi-year funding at scale.

 Frequently Asked Questions